-If you want to populate Pothos to turn them into the mini jungle, Pothos propagation can help you that begins with the root nodes.
+If you want to populate Pothos to turn them into the mini jungle, Pothos propagation can help you begin with the root nodes.

 Whether it is the newly propagated Pothos or adult, you need to make the following care requirements.

-- Direct sunlight harms your Pothos and demands indirect medium to bright light for 10 and 12 hours per day.
+- Direct sunlight harms your Pothos and demands indirect medium to bright light for 10 and 12 hours daily.

 - Grow lights will also help you get the optimum light conditions if you reside in snowy areas.

-- Humidity should be between 70-85% to attain a proper growth of the Pothos.
+- Humidity should be between 70-85% to attain proper growth of the Pothos.

 - Being a tropical plant, Pothos loves warm temperatures ranging from 16°C to 26°C.